 The school recognises the value of drama as a learning medium and we also believe strongly that drama is a powerful arts discipline with its own intellectual rigour.
 Through the curriculum and teaching methodology, pupils are encouraged to explore their understanding of cultural and stylistic contexts, challenge stereotypes, value aesthetic understanding and knowledge through practical and social skills and learn to constructively evaluate and criticise work within a supportive and secure environment.

 Starting with Year 7, learners in Key Stage 3 will have the opportunity to explore a range of themes and dramatic conventions such as Commedia dell Arte and physical theatre, Greek Theatre, Shakespeare and monologues, as well as the work of contemporary theatre companies such as Trestle and Frantic.
 We aim to teach drama which enables our girls to be confident and empathetic.
-With the introduction of new GCSEs, our team are preparing the students for Year 9 and beyond with specialist teaching of Drama.
-Year 9 option students will work on text from modern playwrights, alongside the more traditional texts, linking to studies in English Literature.

 Lunch time clubs are offered as well as the chance to perform in school plays.